The invisible knee warmers

 A popular riding tip is to wear a fragrance on a ride.
 The idea being that the sweet scent would awaken and encourage a second wind.
 Now, if Rapha were to release a fragrance, for any gender, this would be it.

 :: The review is independent and the club does not have any involvement with Rapha.
-We simply like the idea ::
+We simply like their idea.
+You can find a range of reviews here ::